Mahak314/Leveraging-CNNs-for-Early-Detection-and-Staging-of-Diabetic-Retinopathy/README.md

 Data Preprocessing

-Data Splitting: The dataset is divided into training, validation, and test sets using stratified sampling.
+-Data Splitting: The dataset is divided into training, validation, and test sets using stratified sampling.

-Image Augmentation: The ImageDataGenerator is used to rescale images and provide real-time data augmentation during training.
+-Image Augmentation: The ImageDataGenerator is used to rescale images and provide real-time data augmentation during training.

-Directory Setup: The images are copied to train/validation/test directories for easy batching.
+-Directory Setup: The images are copied to train/validation/test directories for easy batching.

 Training and Evaluation

 The model is trained on the processed dataset and evaluated using accuracy, loss, and F1 score metrics.

 Evaluation Metrics

 Accuracy

 Confusion Matrix: To visualize model performance across classes.

 F1 Score: To measure model performance, balancing precision and recall.

 Results

 The trained model achieved an accuracy of X% on the test dataset, with a promising F1 score.

 Usage
 To predict a class for a new image:

 python
-Copy code

 def predict_class(path):
     # Your image prediction function here

 Run the function predict_class('path_to_image') with a retinal image to classify its diabetic retinopathy level.

 Dependencies

 TensorFlow

 Keras

 OpenCV

 Pandas

 NumPy

 Matplotlib

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.